calebmsword/javascript-notes/README.md

 }
 ```

 Let us implement an Optional monad in JavaScript.
-We will represent the Optional wrapper as an immutable object with a single "getter" method.
+We will represent the Optional container as an immutable object with a single "getter" method.

 ```javascript
 function wrap(x) {